 Yield: about 10-12 servings

-Rich chocolate cake infused with root beer, and then generously drizzled with root beer glaze. -- This Chocolate Root Beer Float Cake is a root beer lover's dream!
+Rich chocolate cake is infused with root beer and then generously drizzled with root beer glaze to create this luscious Chocolate Root Beer Bundt Cake.
+Made from scratch and delightfully delicious, it's a root beer lover's dream!

 Root Beer Chocolate Cake: